Pilate then took Jesus and scourged Him.

 But standing by the cross of Jesus were His mother, and His mother’s sister, Mary the wife of Clopas, and Mary Magdalene.

-His mother Mary was one of at least three Marys standing by the cross.
+(a) His mother Mary was one of at least three Marys standing by the cross.
+All four Gospel writers refer to Mary as the mother of Jesus.
+See entry for Matt.
+1:18.

 Then the Jews, because it was the day of preparation, so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), asked Pilate that their legs might be broken, and that they might be taken away.